microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether the find operation is carried on selected text or the entire file in the editor.
   "editor.find.autoFindInSelection": false,

-  // Controls whether the Find Widget should read or modify the shared find clipboard on macOS "editor.find.globalFindClipboard": true,
+  // Controls whether the Find Widget should read or modify the shared find clipboard on macOS.
+  "editor.find.globalFindClipboard": true,

   // Controls whether the search string in the Find Widget is seeded from the editor selection.